voicegain/platform/examples/RTP-streaming/README.md

 * uses `ffmpeg` to stream audio real-time to RTP ip:port provided in response to opening Voicegain session
 * opens websocket to url provided in response to opening Voicegain session
 * receives messages via websocket and assembles them into transcript which is printed to console

+NOTE: RTP streaming uses UDP so if the load on your test machine is very high or the connection to internet is indirect (e.g. via VPN) then recognition result may be affected by UDP packet loss.

 If everything is fine you can expect the following output:
 ![Example output](ffmpeg-example-output.PNG)